“A good balanced scorecard should tell the story of your strategy”

 Figure out your strategy and vision first

 I’ve seen too many times where a CEO or management team desperately wants a balanced scorecard, and they dive right into creating one, only to miserably fail since they don’t have a strategy.
 Figure out your strategy and vision before you start creating your balanced scorecard.
-Your strategy and vision will encompass your big and clear goals and initiatives, which flows to your balanced scorecard.
+Your strategy and vision will encompass your big and clear goals and initiatives, which flow to your balanced scorecard.

 Have SMART long-term and short-term goals